Okawa Elementary School: Debate over evacuation strategy

 After the earthquake struck, the school sustained substantial damage, with most of its windows shattered and the entire building was at risk of collapse from aftershocks.
 Teachers gathered the students in the schoolyard and discussed where to evacuate.
 A hill behind the school was considered a viable option for evacuation; however, due to concerns of possible landslides and falling trees and rocks, it was decided that this was not the best option.

 The school faculty was divided between opinions on whether the school should evacuate and take refuge on higher ground or if they should stay in the school grounds.
 The school was a designated evacuation site for the region, and several elderly residents from the region had evacuated to the school.
 One side argued that the elderly individuals who had come to the school would not be able to evacuate up onto the hill.
 This resulted in one suggestion that, rather than evacuating to the closest hill as done previously in drills, they could instead evacuate to the base of the Shin-Kitakami Ohashi Bridge of National Route 398 approximately 200 meters to the west as that was somewhat higher ground than the local weirs.

 At the time, there was a 45-passenger school bus parked out front of the school, however, the bus driver (who later died in the event) refused to put the students on the bus and evacuate them without orders from the school, as testified by a driver colleague who spoke to them on the radio in the bus.

 Twenty students’ parents arrived at the school to pick up their children and left after signing their children out.
 Some parents reported to the school staff that the tsunami was expected to hit soon.
 The teachers convinced some of the parents who arrived to pick up their children to stay at the school with their children, arguing that remaining at the school was safer.
 One such mother sent her husband an e-mail at 15:29 JST that read, “I am at the school with our child”; both she and the child later died during the tsunami.

-Some of the parents who had come to pick up their children saw other children being forcely returned to the school after attempting to escape to higher ground, with several of the children crying and asking the teachers to let them evacuate up the hill as there were cracks from the earthquake appearing and they believed they would die if they stayed.
+Some of the parents who had come to pick up their children saw other children being forcibly returned to the school after attempting to escape to higher ground, with several of the children crying and asking the teachers to let them evacuate up the hill as there were cracks from the earthquake appearing and they believed they would die if they stayed.

 It was more than 40 minutes after the earthquake occurred that it was finally decided they would evacuate to higher ground on National Route 398 and they set out on foot.
 By this point, the emergency radio station was giving orders not to approach the seafront or rivers as water was already flowing up from the city's sewer system and had begun overflowing the weirs.